philzook58/philzook58.github.io/_posts/2025-04-28-proof_objects.md

 If I say that a correct automated theorem proving procedure found a proof, then just saying that is a proof object at the extreme.
 All proofs require varying degrees of reconstruction.
 We usually erase all sorts of little things that are easily reconstructed on the other side.
 Once I know that the theorem is proven, I can just run the ATP again the reconstruct the proof.

+First order theorem provers are solving a semidecidable problem.
+A different slightly better proof object than a bool is the number of steps / "gas" the program has to run to find it's solution.

 # Traces are Proof objects

 Many many proof objects are traces of theorem proving systems.
 If you believe you somehow built a theorem prover, the substeps of this theorem prover that led to a success are proof objects.
 You could record every assembly instruction ran, but usually it's nicer to log just some higher level summary steps.